prasanvb/nextjs-backend/README.md

 - `update` to update an individual records when a condition is meet
 - `updateMany` to update multiple records when a condition is meet
 - `upsert` - if entity exists then update the entity in the database if not then create the entity
+- `transactions` - all or nothing when performing CURD operations